apache/nuttx-apps/examples/README.txt

 examples/dhcpd
 ^^^^^^^^^^^^^^

-  This examples builds a tiny DCHP server for the target system.
+  This examples builds a tiny DHCP server for the target system.

   NOTE: For test purposes, this example can be built as a host-based DHCPD server.
 This can be built as follows: